starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 # Create Web Server

-Write an HTTP server using express that uses the API you wrote.
+Write an HTTP server in `coffeeShopServer.js` using express that uses the API you wrote.
 This HTTP server should have the following routes that provide the matching CRUD behavior.

 route | HTTP Verb | Response
 --- | --- | ---